JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 EngineSoundInterior = interior sound type EngineSoundFlyBy = flyby sound type
 EngineSoundWash = wash sound type
-WeaponSoundBehavior = behavior value
+EngineSoundTakeOff = take off sound type WeaponSoundBehavior = behavior value
 Use a value of 0 to not select a sound.
 For engine sounds, it means that no sound is played.
 For wash sounds, it means that the default sound is played.
+For take off sounds, it means that the default sound is played.
 For weapon sounds, it means that a default sound is played (based on weapon type).

 Add a line whith "EngineSoundInterior = value".
 The value is between 0 and 7: